Examples of Good Map Design#

 It is a mistake because:

-• By using a differentiating color variable, you lose the ordinal relationship between entities.
-Instead, a gradient of the same color that should be used.
+• By using a differentiating colour variable, you lose the ordinal relationship between entities.
+Instead, a gradient of the same colour that should be used.

-• Different colors are used to differentiate between distinct entities.
+• Different colours are used to differentiate between distinct entities.

-3. Gradient in a single color vs. Gradient between two colors#
+3. Gradient in a single colour vs. Gradient between two colours#

 Caution

-DO NOT use a gradient across two colors for an always positive data.
+DO NOT use a gradient across two different colours for data that is always positive (or negative).

-This is a mistake that is often found because our brains are used to prioritizing certain colors, especially green to red, or blue to red.
-We must remember that __if our values are always positive, we must stay in the same color that will degrade into several shades.
+This is a mistake that often occurs because our brains are used to prioritising certain colours, especially green to red, or blue to red.
+We must remember that __if our values do not have a meaningful zero point, we must stay in the same single colour and use different shades of that colour to indicate different values.

 It is a mistake because:

-• By choosing different colors for values that are linked to each other, our eyes perceive a difference between the elements, and not an order.
+• By choosing different colours for values that are linked to each other, our eyes perceive a difference between the elements, and not an order.

-• Darker colors stand out more than lighter colors, and can be perceived as more important.
+• Darker colours stand out more than lighter colours, and can be perceived as more important.

 • The map will send a message of divergence, of opposition between certain values, when we are simply trying to represent a hierarchy between values

-• In this way, the color itself directly indicates information about the trend (positive/negative or increasing/decreasing).
+• In this way, the colour itself directly indicates information about the trend (positive/negative or increasing/decreasing).

 Caution